Project-MONAI/monai-deploy-informatics-gateway/docs/setup/cli.md

 ## System Health

-`mig-cli status` displays status of all running services inside the Informatics Gateway & number of active associations.
+The `mig-cli status` command displays the status of all running services inside the Informatics Gateway, as well as the number of active associations.

 ```bash
 > mig-cli status